 Adams, M.J.
 (1990).
 Beginning to read: Thinking and learning about print.
 Cambridge, MA: MIT Press.

 Allington, R.L., & Walmsley, S.A.
 (1995).
 No quick fix: Rethinking literacy programs in America's elementary schools.
-New York, NY: Teachers College Press; Newark, DE: International Literacy Association.
+New York, NY: Teachers College Press; Newark, DE: International Reading Association.

 Alvermann, D.E., Moon, J.S., & Hagood, M.C.
 (1999).
 Popular culture in the classroom: Teaching and researching critical media literacy.
-Newark, DE: International Literacy Association; Chicago, IL: National Reading Conference.
+Newark, DE: International Reading Association; Chicago, IL: National Reading Conference.

 Anderson, R.C., & Pearson, P.D.
 (1984).
 A schema-theoretic view of basic processes in reading comprehension.
 In P.D.
 Pearson, R. Barr, M.L.
 Kamil, & P.B.
 Mosenthal (Eds.), Handbook of reading research (pp. 255–291).
 New York, NY: Longman.